codership/documentation/galeracluster/source/installmysql.rst

 		mysql-wsrep-5.6 \
 		mysql-client-5.6

-For openSUSE and SLES distributions, run this command:
+For openSUSE and SUSE Linux Enterprise Server, run this command:

 .. code-block:: console